 Point of view (POV) errors and poor point of view selection – All righty, point of view… Here’s a quick rule to live by: One scene, one point of view only.

 Much like flashback and flash-forward, jumping around from one POV to another is super confusing (that’s a technical term).

 The same considerations that go into choosing the appropriate tense and voice should go into choosing the appropriate POV.
 You don’t want to go charging ahead into a scene without due consideration of what the most effective POV would be.
 As you’re editing for POV, things to think on are: Which character would have the most to give?
 Provide the most illuminating reaction?
 Say the most useful lines in that scene?
-If you find you’ve chosen a less effective POV, try rewriting the scene from some other character’s point of view and compare the difference it makes to the delivery or plot development.
+If you find you’ve chosen a less effective POV, try rewriting the scene from some other character’s point of view.
+Then compare the difference it makes to the delivery or plot development.